massiccio/FastAPI_SSL_Checker/README.md

 ```

 The Prometheus web interface can be accessed at http://172.17.0.1:9090.
-It is already configured to scrape metrics of type SSL_checks from the application
+It is already configured to scrape metrics of type _SSL_checks_ from the application

-A Grafana container can be easily started
+A Grafana container can be easily started with the command
 ```bash
 docker run --name grafana -p 3000:3000 grafana/grafana
 ```